The Academy of American Poets

-A popular form in children’s verse, the limerick is often comical, nonsensical, and sometimes even lewd.
-The form is well known to generations of English-speaking readers, by way of Mother Goose nursery rhymes, first published in 1791.
-Composed of five lines, the limerick adheres to a strict rhyme scheme and bouncy rhythm, making it easy to memorize.
+The limerick is often comical, nonsensical, and sometimes even lewd form popular in children's literature.
+Composed of five lines or five-line stanzas, the limerick adheres to a strict rhyme scheme and bouncy rhythm, making it easy to memorize.

 Typically, the first two lines rhyme with each other, the third and fourth rhyme together, and the fifth line either repeats the first line or rhymes with it.
 The limerick's anapestic rhythm is created by an accentual pattern that contains many sets of double weakly-stressed syllables.
 The pattern can be illustrated with dashes denoting weak syllables, and back-slashes for stresses: